groundhoggwp/groundhogg/README.txt

 * TWEAKED if global multisite setting is enabled you can choose to only run an event if the associated step can be run by the current blog.

 = 1.0.6 =
-* Added Funnel updates automatically when the modal closes.
+* Added FunnelStepsContainer updates automatically when the modal closes.
 * Added Contacts which have unconfirmed emails will show as (Unconfirmed) int he table view
 * Added new wpgh_get_contact( $id_or_email ) function instead of new WPGH_Contact
 * Fixed removed console.log() calls.